The lyrics are in English. English is the official language of Nigeria even though over 500 languages are spoken there.

 If anyone can help with the rest of the lyrics, please let us know in the comments below.

 This article was posted on Wednesday, June 26th, 2013 at 3:15 pm and is filed under Children's Songs, Circle Dance, Countries & Cultures, English, English Children's Songs, Languages, Nigeria, Questions, Readers Questions, Songs by Theme, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Kids Circle Dance Songs from Nigeria”